Portugal extends coronavirus lockdown, promises masks and hand gel

 Ratings agency Moody’s downgraded its outlook for Portugal’s banking system to ‘negative’ from ‘stable’ on Thursday, expecting banks’ asset quality and profitability to deteriorate over the next 12-18 months due to the pandemic.

-Reporting by Catarina Demony and Victoria Waldersee; Editing by Janet Lawrence
+Reporting by Catarina Demony, Victoria Waldersee and Sergio Goncalves; Editing by Janet Lawrence